 Physicians in the United States in a program of observation, consultation, teaching, or research in the J-1 category of “research scholar” may or may not be subject to the two-year home physical presence requirement.
 Generally, J-1 research scholars are subject to 212(e) when either of the following applies:

-See Mandatory Medical Insurance for additional details about this requirement.
+See the Mandatory Medical Insurance webpage for additional details about this requirement.

 The full text of 22 CFR § 62.14 outlining J visa insurance requirements can be found at https://j1visa.state.gov/wp-content/uploads/2014/10/Subpart-A-Federal-Register-publication-8893_PublishedFR_10-6-2014.pdf .

 General Insurance Information Links